NOTE: For an updated version of this article, see “Fast Track Liver Detox.”

 Described in detail in my book, The Fast Track One-Day Detox Diet (Morgan Road Books, 2005), this program is, in reality, less a diet than a multipart program for healthy living.
 It has been carefully tested in a clinical setting.

-Although the fasting part of the detox plan is just a single day (making it very safe), the complete process calls for both a seven-day preparation and a three-day follow-up phase designed to properly prepare your system for the liver-cleansing juice fast and then help extend and compound your healthy results.
+Although the fasting part of the detox plan is just a single day (making it very safe), the complete process calls for both a seven-day preparation and a three-day follow-up phase designed to properly prepare your system for the liver-cleansing juice fast and then help extend and compound your healthy results with liver-detox foods.

 This three-part detox process can dramatically improve the state of your liver and colon and help clear tissue throughout your body — all while eliminating bloating, improving your energy and assisting you in dropping unwanted weight.
 It can also help you appreciate the advantages of improved nutrition and encourage you to adjust your normal diet for the better.